-Teaching responsibilities will include lectures, labs, and clinical teaching of small animal orthopedic surgery and related topics to professional students, interns, residents, and graduate students.
+Teaching responsibilities will primarily include the clinical teaching of small animal orthopedic surgery and related topics to 4th year professional students, residents, and graduate students.
 The appointee is expected to foster a broad and diverse collective caseload through the delivery of efficient and effective service to clients, exceptional referral and consultation service to private practitioners, and the provision of excellent patient care.
 Faculty members are also expected to be involved in professional and community outreach, continuing education, committee service, and curriculum development.

 (http://vet.osu.edu/vmc/clinical-trials) and other units on the university campus.
 The comprehensive OSU Health Sciences Center, which is within walking distance of the College, and includes but is not limited to the Department of Orthopedics (http://www.ortho.ohio-state.edu), the Sports Medicine Center (http://sportsmedicine.osu.edu), the Department of Biomedical Engineering (http://medicalcenter.osu.edu/research/centers/biomedical_engineering), the Wright Center of Innovation in Biomedical Imaging (www.radiology.osu.edu/wci), and the Spine Research Institute (http://spine.osu.edu).

-The Department of Veterinary Clinical Sciences supports a faculty of over 60 clinical specialists, educators, and investigators along with extensive training programs for professional students, interns, residents, and graduate students.
+The Department of Veterinary Clinical Sciences supports a faculty of over 70 clinical specialists, educators, and investigators along with extensive training programs for professional students, interns, residents, and graduate students.
 The College of Veterinary Medicine (www.vet.osu.edu) is ranked 5th among North American colleges of veterinary medicine by US News and World Report.
 The Ohio State University (www.osu.edu) was recently ranked twentieth nationally in the list of best places to work in academia, according to The Scientist magazine.
 Columbus is the 15th ranked city by size in the United States (population of 810,000) and supports a vibrant, multifaceted community (www.experiencecolumbus.com).

-To apply, interested candidates are invited to submit a letter of intent stating professional goals and interests, a curriculum vitae, and the names and contact information of least three references to Dr. David Wilkie, Interim Chair, Department of Veterinary Clinical Sciences, College of Veterinary Medicine, The Ohio State University, 601 Tharp St., Columbus, OH 43210 or via e-mail (email@example.com) or telephone (614-292-7105).
+To apply, interested candidates are invited to submit a letter of intent stating professional goals and interests, a curriculum vitae, and the names and contact information of least three references to Dr. David Wilkie, Chair, Department of Veterinary Clinical Sciences, College of Veterinary Medicine, The Ohio State University, 601 Tharp St., Columbus, OH 43210 or via e-mail (email@example.com) or telephone (614-292-7105).
 Inquiries regarding this position can also be directed to the Search Committee Chair, Dr. Jonathan Dyce (dyce.1.osu.edu) by e-mail, or telephone (614-292-0950).
 The Ohio State University is an EEO/AA Employer and promotes a tobacco free campus.